Two weeks into January, I burnt out.

 I still remember my dad, eyes never leaving on the road, telling me: “No, these are for me to watch at a distance, to see if she settled in a warm place to sleep for the night.
 She won’t let me near her, this is the only way I can see if she has shelter.”

-To this day, I remember the exact weight of those binoculars, and the texture of the bezel — and can imagine my father, parked two blocks away with the binoculars pressed so hard against his nose, waiting to see if my sister made it in line at a homeless shelter, or found camp on the beach.
+To this day, I remember the exact weight of those binoculars, and the texture of the bezel — and can imagine my father, parked two blocks away with the binoculars pressed so hard, his glasses cutting into his nose, waiting to see if my sister made it in line at a homeless shelter, or found camp on the beach.